 But they also talked about a country that doesn't come up a lot in big-time American politics: Denmark.
 Sanders cited it as a model of the kind of democratic socialism he'd like to bring to the United States.
 Tipping perpetuates racism, classism, and poverty — let's get rid of it!
 Restaurant industry leader Danny Meyer ends tipping.
 Who will follow?
 If you happen to have a late-November reservation at the Modern, Danny Meyer’s two-Michelin-star restaurant in New York’s Museum of Modern Art, here’s some good news: When the bill comes, you’ll no longer have to do any fuzzy math on a full stomach and a few glasses of champagne.

 Meyer, head of the Union Square Hospitality Group, announced Wednesday that he is eliminating tipping at his fullservice restaurants, beginning late next month.
+Unfortunately, there’s some bad news, too: Meyer’s initiative, which he is calling Hospitality Included, will raise prices 20 to 35 percent.
+So that $138 tasting menu could soon cost about $170.
 Danny Meyer Plans to End Tipping at All of His Restaurants.
 Sweden is shifting to a 6-hour work day.
 Despite research telling us it’s a really bad idea, many of us end up working 50-hour weeks or more because we think we’ll get more done and reap the benefits later.

 Hotels welcomed the system — or at least learned to live with it — even though the business came at the cost of substantial commissions.
 Starbucks Is About To Unleash 3,000 Wine Bars On America.
 We Tried One.
 This past Wednesday, a Starbucks in Williamsburg, Brooklyn, attempted to slide into the borough’s cool kids club with their new Starbucks Evenings program.